The Prison in Twelve Landscapes: Critical reception

-The Prison in Twelve Landscapes holds a 100% approval rating on review aggregator website Rotten Tomatoes, based on 6 reviews, with a weighted average of 7.8/10.
+The Prison in Twelve Landscapes holds a 88% approval rating on review aggregator website Rotten Tomatoes, based on 8 reviews, with a weighted average of 7.8/10.
 On Metacritic, the film holds a rating of 86 out of 100, based on 5 critics, indicating "universal acclaim".

 Awards

 At Hot Docs, the film was awarded a $5,000 Special Jury Citation in the Best Canadian Feature Documentary category.
+It was the winner of the Colin Low Award for best Canadian documentary at the 2016 DOXA Documentary Film Festival.

 At the Vancouver Film Critics Circle Awards 2016, the film won the award for Best Canadian Documentary.

 The film received a Canadian Screen Award nomination at the 5th Canadian Screen Awards in 2017, for Best Feature Length Documentary.